mhulse/vagrant-latmp/README.md

 $ vagrant halt
 ```

+A full list of Vagrant’s CLI commands can be found here: [Command-Line Interface](https://www.vagrantup.com/docs/cli/).

 When running `vagrant up`, Vagrant will install dependencies as defined by the provisioning script(s); this is called “[Automatic Provisioning](https://www.vagrantup.com/intro/getting-started/provisioning.html)”.

 If you make any modifications to the [`Vagrantfile`](Vagrantfile), `reload` should be called.

 If you make changes to your `Vagrantfile`’s provisioner’s (i.e., [`bootstrap.sh`](bootstrap.sh)), you’ll want to call `reload --provision`.

-A full list of Vagrant’s CLI commands can be found here: [Command-Line Interface](https://www.vagrantup.com/docs/cli/).
+## Programming tips

+- Use `10.0.2.2` if you want to connect to a MySQL database on the host machine.

 ## Links